Data Processing Agreement

 10.2 Backup Systems

-Notwithstanding clause 10.1, KYC Genie may retain Personal Data in encrypted backup systems for up to 90 days following deletion for business continuity purposes.
+Notwithstanding clause 10.1, KYC Genie may retain Personal Data in encrypted backup systems for up to 45 days following deletion for business continuity purposes.
 Such data shall be isolated from active processing and permanently deleted when the relevant backup cycle completes.

-10.3 Mandatory Regulatory Retention
+10.3 Regulatory Retention Service

 11. INTERNATIONAL TRANSFERS

-11.1 KYC Genie's Establishment
+11.1 KYC Genie's Establishment and Processing Locations

 11.2 EEA Controllers